torresguilherme/programming-challenges/README.md

 - **Average**: animate a character with shape interpolation

-- **Average**: a brute-force ray tracer.
+- **Average**: brute-force CPU ray tracer.
 Make ray-sphere and ray-triangle intersection (note: this is embarassingly parallel, and if you don't make it concurrent, your program will be orders of magnitude slower)

-- **Average**: pick a real-time global illumination method of choice and render a scene with it
+- **Average**: PBR shader.
+Bonus: add ambient occlusion

-- **Hard**: GPU space-optimized ray tracer.
+- **Hard**: pick a real-time global illumination method of choice and render a scene with it

-- **Hard**: CPU path tracer
+- **Hard**: space-optimized GPU ray tracer.

-- **Hard**: photon mapper
+- **Hard**: real-time terrain editor.
+Use an implicit modelling algorithm like dual contouring

 - **Extra**: GPU path tracer